 private ReactiveProperty<string?> _amount;

-public IngredientViewModel(string id, string amount, ILoggerFactory loggerFactory)
+public IngredientViewModel(string id, string name, string amount, ILoggerFactory loggerFactory)

 : base(new NavigationId(BaseId, id), loggerFactory)